-A Private Fee-for-Service Plan (or PFFS) is a type of Medicare Health Plan in which you may go to any Medicare-approved doctor or hospital that accepts Medicare and the Medicare Advantage Plan’s payment (or terms and conditions).
-The insurance company that operates the Medicare Advantage Plan determines what it will pay - rather than the Medicare making the decision.
+A Private Fee-for-Service (or PFFS) plan is a type of Medicare Advantage plan with no established network of healthcare providers allowing you to visit any Medicare-approved doctor or hospital that accepts Medicare and the Medicare Advantage plan’s terms and conditions.
+The insurance company that operates the PFFS Medicare Advantage plan determines what it will pay - rather than Medicare making the decision.

-When compared to other forms of Medicare Advantage Plans (such as an HMO or PPO), the PFFS Plan is the most flexible in terms of its "network" - in that a PFFS has no formal network.
+When compared to other forms of Medicare Advantage Plans (such as an HMO or PPO), the PFFS plan is the most flexible and portable since the PFFS plan has no formal network.

-In the future, the number of PFFS Plans may shrink as Medicare is requiring a Medicare Advantage Plan to use its existing network whenever it is available.
-So in counties where a company offers both HMO and a PFFS Medicare Advantage Plans, the company may merge the two into the existing HMO network.
+Since first introduced, the number of PFFS plans has shrunk as Medicare requires a Medicare Advantage plan to use the plan's existing healthcare network whenever it is available.
+So in counties where a company offered both Medicare Advantage HMO and PFFS Medicare Advantage plans, the company merged the two plans into the existing HMO network.
+In 2020, there are only 41 PFFS plans

 If I join an PFFS...